Terms and Conditions

 - The successful applicant must be able to participate in the scholarship for the entire 12-week period.

-- The scholarship will be undertaken at WIN News in Wollongong.
+- The scholarship will be undertaken at WIN News in Wollongong and at regional news centres as decided by WIN.

-- The scholarship recipient will receive a stipend of $10,000 to cover living expenses for the duration of the scholarship.
+- The scholarship recipient will receive a stipend of $10,000 to support living expenses for the duration of the scholarship.

-- Successful applicants not from Wollongong will need to fund their own travel and accommodation costs.
+- Successful applicants will need to fund their own travel and accommodation costs from the stipend.

 - The successful applicant will participate in tasks assigned to them by WIN News.
 During the scholarship, the successful applicant will be bound by the same obligations as regular staff members